-Some cats with uveitis will paw at the sore eye, while others will try to avoid contact with the affected eye altogether.
-Other cats might keep the eye shut and may become aggressive if a human attempts to go near it.
+Some cats with uveitis will paw at their sore eye, while others will avoid contact with the eye altogether.
+Other cats might keep the eye shut and become aggressive if someone tries to go near it.

-Most cats with uveitis will avoid bright lights because this will cause pain or discomfort.
-Squinting, redness, and cloudiness in the eye are tell-tale signs that something is wrong.
+Most cats with uveitis will avoid bright light because it’ll cause discomfort.
+Squinting, redness, and eye cloudiness are symptoms of this condition.

 Feline glaucoma is when the watery fluid (aqueous humor) in the front part of the eye behind the lens cannot drain properly.
 The fluid then accumulates, putting pressure on the optic nerve.
-Typical signs include a cloudy, milky coloration of the eye.
+Common signs of glaucoma include a cloudy, milky coloration of the eye.

-A journal on the US National Library of Medicine warns that while glaucoma is relatively uncommon in cats, it’s likely that many feline cases go unrecognized.
-It usually begins in one eye and then spreads to the other, leading to blindness.
+The US National Library of Medicine warns that while glaucoma is relatively uncommon in cats, it’s likely that many cases go unrecognized.
+It can begin in one eye and spread to the other, leading to blindness.